badeball/xpath-react/README.md

   with the id in the object tree of the context.

-* The `ancestor`, `ancestor-or-self`, `following`, `following-sibling`, `parent`, `preceding` and `preceding-sibling` are not suppoerted.
+* The `ancestor`, `ancestor-or-self`, `following`, `following-sibling`, `parent`, `preceding` and `preceding-sibling` axes are not suppoerted.
 This is due to the inability to determine the parent of a React element and the inability to comparing document positions.

 * The `..` abbreviation is not supported.
 This is due to the inability to determine the parent of a React element.